Dnouv/GSoC22/README.md

 ### Demo of the Speaker Greenroom Page and the Mainstage page
 Demo includes how an Admin starts the live stream and chats with the other Attendees on the Mainstage page, where the attendees are viewing the live broadcast.
-The Greenroom page deploys an Jitsi call, which handles all the video and audio processing and transmission to the RTMP server, which is later on broadcasted on the Mainstage Page, both the pages has an RocketChat Embedded Chat window to interact with each other during the event.
+The Greenroom page deploys an Jitsi call, which handles all the video and audio processing and transmission using RTMP which is later on broadcasted on the Mainstage Page, both the pages has an RocketChat Embedded Chat window to interact with each other during the event.

 https://user-images.githubusercontent.com/61188295/189488270-5a33ede0-9a8b-40ad-9604-1d4d4fb6ec31.mp4